 Liverpool backed to sign Anthony Gordon this summer

-Liverpool legend Jamie Carragher has backed his former club to sign Newcastle United ace...
+Liverpool legend Jamie Carragher has explained why his former club want to sign Newcastle...

 -